aslamdoctor/rearrange-woocommerce-products/readme.txt

 === Rearrange Woocommerce Products ===
 Contributors: aslamdoctor
 Donate link: http://paypal.me/aslamdoctor
-Tags: woocommerce, ecommerce, product, reorder, sort, sortbycategory, Woo Requires at least: 4.6
+Tags: woocommerce, ecommerce, product, reorder, rearrange, sort, sortbycategory, Woo Requires at least: 4.6
-Tested up to: 5.9.3
+Tested up to: 6.2.0
-Stable tag: 4.1.2
+Stable tag: 4.1.3
 Requires PHP: 7.0.0
 License: GPLv3 or later License
 URI: http://www.gnu.org/licenses/gpl-3.0.html

-Allows you to Rearrange Woocommerce Products listed on the Shop page.
+Easily Rearrange Woocommerce Products on Your Shop Page

 == Description ==

+Introducing Rearrange Woocommerce Products: The Ultimate Plugin to customize Your Shop Page Sort Order

-Rearrange Woocommerce Products is a plugin that allows you to rearrange/reorder the default sort order of the products on Woocommerce Shop Page.
-It also allows to rearrange products based on specific category.
+Enhance your Woocommerce shopping experience with Rearrange Woocommerce Products, a powerful plugin designed to give you complete control over the sort order of your products.
+Whether you want to rearrange the default sort order or customize it based on specific categories, this plugin has got you covered.

-This is very easy to use plugin with "drag & drop" functionality to rearrange the products.
+With its intuitive "drag & drop" functionality, Rearrange Woocommerce Products makes it incredibly easy to reorder your products.
+Say goodbye to tedious manual sorting - simply drag and drop your products into the desired positions effortlessly.

+Experience seamless navigation and improved user engagement by optimizing your shop page's sort order.
+Download Rearrange Woocommerce Products now and revolutionize the way you showcase your products.

 == Features ==

-* Ability to sort products using drag-n-drop feature.
-* Ability to sort products by any specific product category
+* Effortlessly Sort Products with Drag-and-Drop: Experience the convenience of our intuitive drag-and-drop feature, allowing you to effortlessly arrange your Woocommerce products in the desired order.
+* Customizable Sorting by Product Category: Take control of your product organization by sorting them based on specific categories.
+Our plugin provides you with the flexibility to sort products according to your unique requirements.
-* Ability to select multiple products by single click and sort them at once.
+* Swiftly Sort Multiple Products at Once: Say goodbye to time-consuming manual sorting.
+With our plugin's advanced functionality, you can easily select multiple products with a single click and swiftly sort them simultaneously, saving you valuable time and effort.

 To use this plugin, please make sure that Woocommerce is installed and Activated.